Program Manager, emphasis in data analysis

 In addition to my program management background, I have significant experience in accessibility.
-Previously when I worked as a tech specialist in higher education, I helped pave the road for college students with unique challenges by facilitating greater access to course materials.
+Previously when I worked as a program manager and tech specialist in higher education, I helped pave the road for college students with unique challenges by facilitating greater access to course materials.
 These students taught me that anything is possible and to reject the contrary.
 Some successful graduates I’m proud to have worked with include a blind lawyer, a deaf doctor, and a dyslexic linguaphile.

 Speaking of languages...I’ve been using Python, SQL, Tableau, and Excel in my quest to wrangle data and create visualizations.
 You can check out the screenshot of my animated transcontinental migration initially charted tableau (picture on the right).

 University of Colorado Boulder, Program Manager

 When I managed several student service programs at CU Boulder, I was constantly negotiating with dozens of fussy faculty, last-minute students, and volatile contractors in order to schedule and smoothly administer 300 proctored exams each semester.

 I also overhauled a peer note-taking system into a more user-friendly and transparent online process of hiring, tracking, and compensating 250 notetakers each semester that resulted in a reduction of complaints.

 When I reviewed hundreds of publishing and multimedia products for more than five departments throughout the global finance organization, I routinely spotted critical style and functionality issues that I diplomatically conveyed to authors and producers while providing feedback consistently on time and often under tight deadlines.